jasonbrudvik/jason_python_module_github/README.md

 ![example_terminal_output](https://github.com/jasonbrudvik/jason_python_module_github/raw/main/screenshots/example_terminal_output.png)

 ## REPOSITORY FILE STRUCTURE
-Here is a list of all the files and directories in this repository (other than the .git directory):
+Here is a list of all the files and directories in this repository. the .git directory):

 ```bash